 True to our mission, we focus on “each girl’s success” and we deliver on that promise.
 At no other time in your daughter’s life will so many caring educators be so invested in building her success as a student, a leader, an athlete, an artist, a rider and an adventurer.

-Admissions to all classes from IV to IX is on the basis of an Aptitude analysis in English, Hindi and Mathematics.
+Admissions to all classes from IV to IX is on the basis of an Aptitude analysis in English and Mathematics.
 Admission to Class XI is on the basis of the results of the Board examination and or an Aptitude test.
 The admissions process begins once the girl is registered.
-The Aptitude tests for classes IV to IX, depending on the vacancy positions, are held in the month of November (date will be notified to registered candidates).
+The Aptitude tests for classes IV to IX, depending on the vacancy positions, are held from the month of October (date will be notified to registered candidates).

 All students have to go through an interaction with the Principal before they are granted admission.Both the Aptitude test and interaction will take place in the school campus.
 The Registration Form is attached with the Prospectus, which can be obtained from the school on payment.
 A detailed document with the school policies and regulations is available in the Admission booklet that will be given once the registration is done.
 The management reserves the right to delete / add / alter / amend / revise / change the contents of the Prospectus at any time and without giving any prior notice.